Rapid Worst-Case Gust Identification for Very Flexible Aircraft Using Reduced-Order Models: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the U.K.\ Engineering and Physical Sciences Research Council (EPSRC) grant EP/I014594/1 on ``Nonlinear Flexibility Effects on Flight Dynamics and Control of Next-Generation Aircraft.''
-The authors acknowledge Dr.\ H.\ Hesse (University of Glasgow) for contributions to the nonlinear beam implementation.
+The authors are grateful to Prof.\ A.\ Da Ronch and Prof.\ K.J.\ Badcock for their valuable guidance on flight dynamics modelling.